Get to Know Explore Widgets: Topic Analysis

 This widget shows the top hashtags associated with your query.

-To see how many times a top hashtag appeared in your results, hover over the hashtag.
-To see all mentions for a specific top hashtag, click on the hashtag.
-Explore will add a sub keyword filter with the hashtag you selected to the query.
+Hover over a top hashtag to see how many times it appears in your results.
+Click on a specific top hashtag to see all mentions for it.
+Explore will add a sub-keyword filter with the hashtag you selected to the query.

 Emotional Comparison